EmperDeon/RepostBot/README-dev.md

 Any method that writes to Storage should call save after last write or at end of function

+## Network

+SSL certificates are downloaded from https://curl.haxx.se/ca/cacert.pem , and stored in app folder as cacert.pem

 #### Singletons

 - Runner